campbellmarianna/dockerized-django-app/proposal.md

 * **Tuesday 25**: Implement API.
 * **Wednesday 26**: Documentation and deployment.

-Later Plan
-- Implement Improve functionality of app to add checkbox for reps and add RESTful API Friday
-- Finish up tests and Deploy Sunday
-- Create README and integrate an open source API (already made workouts) Monday

 ### Project Notes:
 - Rep (repetition) is one complete motion of an exercise
 - A set is a group of consecutive repetitions